-- A minimum 5-person team - The use of surface supplied diving equipment - Compliance with the HSE ACoP L104 diving projects inland/inshore - Diving contractors to be full members of the Association of Diving Contractors (ADC) - To be aware of and eliminate or effectively control the risks from differential pressure.
+- Diving contractors to be full members of the Association of Diving Contractors (ADC) - To be aware of and eliminate or effectively control the risks from differential pressure.

 Where a framework partner is appointing the diving contractor, the Environment Agency's Asset Owner should be able to assist.
 It should be stressed that their role is not to approve a contractor's diving plan etc under these circumstances, but they have local knowledge that could assist the planning of the dive operations.
-Appendix H should be used when planning these operations.
+Appendix G should be used when planning these operations.